ArduPilot/pymavlink/docs/cmd_range_checking.md

 ### Using the methods

 The methods are intended to be used in command handlers and during mission upload to reject MAV_CMD with passed values that are out of range.
 The `check_range()` method returns `0` if every bounded param is in range or has no range.
-NaN/Inf params are treated as "not set" and skipped, but a literal `0` *is* range-checked — so a param whose minimum is greater than `0` will reject `0`.
+Only NaN params are treated as "not set" and skipped; a literal `0` and ±Inf *are* range-checked — so a param whose minimum is greater than `0` will reject `0`, and an infinite value fails against any bound on the violated side.
 This prefers a false positive (which can be relaxed by updating the XML ranges) over letting a bad value through.
 Otherwise it returns the 1-based index of the first out-of-range param.
 The `lat_in_range_*()` and `lon_in_range_*()` helpers can further be used to check that lat/lon values aren't bigger than valid lat/lon ranges.

 This code shows how you might check a mission item.